vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 10. Add Parameter Sensitivity/Robustness Analysis
-- Show how results change with different parameter values.
-- **Checkpoint:** Results for at least one parameter variation are shown.
-- Status: Pending

-### 11. Add Benchmark Comparison
-- Compare performance to a relevant benchmark (e.g., S&P 500, buy-and-hold).
-- **Checkpoint:** Performance is compared to a benchmark.
-- Status: Pending

-### 12.1 Trade Statistics Breakdown
-- Compute and display average win, average loss, largest win, largest loss, profit factor, expectancy, and trade breakdown by regime (trending/ranging).
-- Acceptance: Each metric is shown in a summary table; regime breakdown is clearly separated.
-- Status: Pending

 ### 12.2 Position Sizing & Risk Management Details
 - Document and display risk per trade, capital allocation logic, and position sizing method used by the strategy.
 - Acceptance: Report specifies % risked per trade, allocation rules, and max simultaneous positions.